jessestuart/gatsby-source-s3-image/README.md

   bill as your CI server happily churns out builds, amiright?); automatic image asset optimization thanks to `gatsby-image`, etc.
-- And to top things off — `gatsby-source-s3-image` will **automatically detect and extract image EXIF metadata from your photos**, and expose this data at the GraphQL layer as node fields.
+- And to top things off — `gatsby-source-s3-image` will **automatically detect and extract image Exif metadata from your photos**, and expose this data at the GraphQL layer as node fields.

-### Tell me more about this EXIF stuff.
+### Tell me more about this Exif stuff.

+Some quick background for those unfamiliar: Exif, or the ,"Exchangeable image file format" (officially styled as "Exif", and not "EXIF", which I find oddly frustrating) is a standard developed in the 90's to formalize how image metadata should be persisted in lossy image formats like JPEG.

+I think there's something kind of magical about Exif data.
+If you're coming from a software background, think of it kind of like `git blame` for photography.
+Imagine every photo you've ever admired: there are an incalculable number of conditions that came together in an instant to create that shot; time and place, of course (after all, photography is somewhat unique among the visual arts in that it's inextricably bound to the physical world), but also myriad other factors the photographer may intentionally manipulate to realize a certain vision.
+There's the usual suspects like shutter speed, aperture, ISO;
+not to mention the specifics of the hardware itself — camera model (...for example, is the sensor full frame, APS-C, micro four-thirds?), and the lens between the photographer and her subject (...prime or zoom, focal length, etc.).
+A photograph's Exif tags are like its mitochondrial DNA — you don't get the _full_ genealogy, but certainly enough to study its origins.

+### So what's currently supported?

-Currently supported EXIF fields that are automatically extracted when available
+Currently supported Exif fields that are automatically extracted when available include:
-include:

 - `DateCreatedISO` (`string`)
 - `DateTimeOriginal` (`number`)